 However, all this depends on individual preferences.
-I would advise focussing mainly on specialization and member satisfaction.
+I would advise focusing mainly on specialization and member satisfaction.
 All the membership fees are usually between 450-500 DKK per month.
-And there is another way how to increase your employment chances.

 4. How to apply?

-If you wish to become a member of A-kasse, or if you want to change your A-kasse company, you can do both online.
+If you wish to become a member of A-kasse, or if you want to change your A-kasse company, you can do it online on their website.
 Follow this link to see all the options to choose from.

 Well, these are all the basics you need to know.
 We hope that you will find this blog useful and that you will have an easier time finding a job.
-Make sure to take a look at our video which sums all this information and if you wish to know more about life in Denmark, feel free to look around student survival guide.
+Make sure to take a look at our video which sums all this information and if you wish to know more about life in Denmark, feel free to look around our website.